 Summary: During winter, foot traction is really important on the ice and on the sidewalk.
 Getting on or off the ice often involves climbing over inclined ice or rock.
-It is common for skaters who don't wear foot traction to fall between the car.
+It is common for skaters who don't wear foot traction to fall between the car and getting their skates on.
 Crossing rubble bands and jumbled ice goes much better with traction than with normal boot soles or skates.

 Steel spikes have the best grip on ice and are the longest for walking on ice with a thin snow cover.
 Carbide studs are best for all surfaces and do less damage to wood surfaces.
-Coiled wire types are good in snow but not so good on cold ice and other hard surfaces.
+Coiled wire types are good in snow but not so good on cold ice and other hard surfaces like ceramic tile floors.

-My recommendation: Micro-spikes for something you are going to put on another shoe and either Icebugs or DUY Kold Kutter shoes (see below) for a shoe you will wear in all conditions.
+My recommendation: Micro-spikes are best for something you are going to put on your shoes.
+For shoes with spikes, either Icebugs or DUY Kold Kutter shoes (see below) for a shoe you will wear in all conditions.
 For something you are going to put in your pack, Yak Trax (with the velcro retentions strap) are the lightest and have reasonable traction on warm ice even if they are on the slippery side on cold ice or around town.

 MicroSpikes have not been tested on all these surfaces yet but they should have performance similar to other hard steel spike systems( Stabalizers, HT Fishing).

 Sneakers on ice are 2 to 3 degrees.
 Below 5 degrees is just plain slippery.
 Anything over about 10 degrees is OK.
 Over 20 degrees is pretty darn good.
 The best system stuck at 42 degrees.